jboss-developer/jboss-eap-quickstarts/temperature-converter/README.md

 Level: Beginner
 Technologies: CDI, JSF, SLSB EJB
 Summary: The `temperature-converter` quickstart does temperature conversion using an *EJB 3.1 Stateless Session Bean* (SLSB), *CDI*, and a *JSF* front-end client.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `temperature-converter` example demonstrates the use of an *EJB 3.1 Stateless Session Bean* (SLSB) and *CDI*, accessed using a *JSF*.
-It is deployed to Red Hat JBoss Enterprise Application Platform using a WAR archive.
+The `temperature-converter` example demonstrates the use of an *EJB 3.1 Stateless Session Bean* (SLSB) and *CDI*, accessed using a *JSF*, and deployed to Red Hat JBoss Enterprise Application Platform using a WAR archive.

 The application does the following: